Tsoggy/Assignment1/README.md

 ## Susan Tsoglin

 ### Purpose of this project.
-This is our first project.
-Using excel, this project analyzes different kickstarter projects: when their campaigns were launched and how successful the campaigns were based on dollar amount pledged vs. the original goal.
+Using excel, we analyze different kickstarter projects: when the kickstarter campaigns were launched and how successful the campaigns were based on dollar amount pledged vs. the original goal.

 ## Analysis and Challenges